-When you count your child’s little piggy’s, do you notice that the 4th toe (ring toe) is starting to look like it is afraid of the floor?
+When you count your child’s little piggies, do you notice that the 4th toe is starting to look like it is afraid of the floor?
 There may be a bigger problem than that piggy not getting any roast beef.
 (If you are confused look up the “This Little Piggy” nursery rhyme).
 Usually when a toe is shorter than the rest, most commonly the 4th toe, a condition called brachymetatarsia is present.

 Brachymetatarsia is a condition caused by a premature closure of the growth plate in the metatarsal bone of the foot.
 The metatarsal is the bone within the foot directly behind the affected toe.
 Arrest of growth plate occurs due to genetic factors, but more commonly trauma.
-Discontinued growth of the growth plate leads to failure of normal longitudinal growth of the affected metatarsal.
+Discontinued growth of the growth plate leads to failure of normal growth of the affected metatarsal.
 It also leads to the most obvious problem, an elevated and short contracted toe.

-Well what can be done?
+So, what can be done?

 Conservative treatment cannot straighten the toe or lengthen metatarsal, but can reduce pain from deformity.
 Calluses can simply be trimmed, sanded with pumice stone or softened with medicated creams.
 Custom orthotics can be utilized to reduce pressure to the pads of foot if they have begun to experience increased pressure and pain.
 Accommodative toe padding or deeper shoes can alleviate painful contracted toes.

 When conservative treatment fails, or when the child is experiencing adverse psychological effects, surgery may be indicated.
-Surgery for those with mild to moderate cases involves lengthening of the affected metatarsal with a lengthening bone cut or lengthening bone graft; the toe tends to be normal we tend to leave that alone.
+Surgery for those with mild to moderate cases involves lengthening of the affected metatarsal with a lengthening bone cut or lengthening bone graft; when the toe tends to be normal we often leave that alone.
 In cases of severe difference in metatarsal bone length, slow distraction of bone is performed with a small external fixator after making a surgical break in the bone.
 External fixators are small metal frames that actually are on outside of foot but attached to bone.
 Patients are typically required to be non-weight bearing during recovery for approximately three months.

-Once the bone is surgically repaired children go on to become active adults usually with no restrictions.
+Once the bone is surgically repaired children go on to become active adults, usually with no restrictions.
 Wearing a normal pair of open toed shoes for the first time after the foot has been repaired can be a very emotional moment for sufferers and parents.